Constipation From Narcotic Pain Killers' After Surgery Is Cause; Having More Pain and More Surgery? Get a Good Laxative.

 When you take large amounts of narcotic pain relieving drugs such as morphine one of many serious side effects is constipation.
 Morphine effectively can very effectively shut your bowels and digestive tract down.
 I’ve done a tremendous amount of research in this area and tried practically every remedy I’d come across but the bottom line is when you have had multiple surgeries and must remain on narcotic painkillers’ your bowels can present serious secondary complications.
 I took prescription stool softeners, medication to keep water stored in my intestinal tract, and Lactulose on a daily basis.
 Our medicine cabinets’ also contained practically every method of constipation relief I had read about online.

 Earlier last year I had a bowel movement that was particularly painful.
 Did I really just write that?

 As my daughter was graduating from college on a Friday I ignored the pain, attended her graduation, hosted a gathering at Olive Garden, and then orchestrated a family photo shoot at a local park.
 Nothing short of a marble slab would have prevented me from the above activities.

-The thought of literally dying in the bathroom has been a fear I’ve had since my first surgery.
+The thought of literally dying in the bathroom has been a fear I’d had since my first surgery.
 What an unfair and degrading end that would be.
 My “words of wisdom” are to urge anyone reading this that constipation is not an ailment to take lightly or ignore.
 Prior to these events I had no idea that constipation could lead to torn ligaments’, inguinal hernias’, and even fatalities if left untreated.